 - Popular Waters: Lake Oahe, Lake Sharpe, Lake Francis Case and Lewis and Clark Lake (Missouri River reservoirs)

-Prairie Areas of the Great Lakes
+Prairie Areas near the Missouri River

 For a change of pace from the larger waters, a trip to a prairie stock dam may be more to your liking.
 From one to 100 acres, these small ponds were built to water livestock and conserve soil and water.
 Stock dams can be easily fished from shore, with the aid of a small boat, canoe or float tube, or through the winter ice.